azoth-lang/azoth.language.design/self-antetype.md

 This seems to be stricter than what many versions of clone fundamentally demand.
 Even if some special exemption were made for proxy types, the unwrapping or simplifying case would likely be blocked.
-It seems what we want is that for all `T <: Cloneable`, `T.clone() -> T` where `T` is a standard inexact type.
+It seems what we want is for all `T <: Cloneable`, `T.clone() -> T` where `T` is a standard inexact type.
 This would then be the `Same` type.
-Though others would argue that is too loose.
+While some would argue that is too loose, it would be too strict if proxies etc. were truly forced to return the same type

 ```azoth
 public trait Cloneable